thebaldgeek/thebaldgeek.github.io/radiosonde.md

 LNA.
 There is no question that a good quality LNA mounted at the antenna will make a huge difference in the range and amount of data packets you decode from any given flight.
 While you could use a general wide band LNA that are very cheap and popular, a filtered LNA will always bring better results.
 [Uptronics SAW + LNA](https://store.uputronics.com/index.php?route=product/product&product_id=54) Here is a [PDF](https://store.uputronics.com/files/HAB-FPA403.pdf) with some details on this LNA.
-This is the current popular LNA for radiosonde work, there is talk of a new sonde specific LNA in the works, but it has not been released yet.

 ## What will you see?
 Ok, now that we have an outdoor antenna mounted up as high as you can, quality LNA, good coax and your SDR connected to the software, we wait.